 Deeds Point is a small park at the confluence of the Great

-Ohio.
-It is the southernmost tip of what used to be McCook
+is the southernmost tip of what used to be McCook Field,

-Air Corps began to push the edge of the flight envelope.
+the Army Air Corps began to push the edge of the flight

-Opened in 1917, this small airfield was the site of many important
+envelope.
+Opened in 1917, this small airfield was the site

-did some innovative work here, consulting on aircraft
+dusting.
+Orville Wright did some innovative work here,

 military's first comparative survey of air foils.
 Curiously,